dwjoyce/pythonbook/chapters/Going random.rst

     >>> random.random()
     >>> random.random()

-.. note:: You can repeat a command in the interactive shell by using the up arrow key on your keyboard, and pressing the :button:`Return` key.
+.. note:: You can repeat a command in the interactive interpreter by using the up arrow key on your keyboard, and pressing the :button:`Return` key.
 This brings the lines down onto your current line, allowing you change it.
 Execute that statement by pressing :button:`Return` again.

 Run this line a few time with the note above.
 See how it always returns a number that is between 0.0 and 1.0, but hardly ever the same exact number.
 See if you can get it to repeat a number - it is not easy!

 In fact, let's use our new found knowledge on looping to see how this random number changes every time you ask for it.
-So type the following into the interactive shell:
+So type the following into the interactive interpreter:

 .. code::
     :pythontest: compile